microsoft/pxt-calliope/docs/courses/blocks-to-javascript/writing-code.md

 ## Suggestions and auto-completion

-When you start typing, you will quickly notice a menu of suggestions poping up right under the cursor.
+When you start typing, you will quickly notice a menu of suggestions popping up right under the cursor.
 The editor is giving you possible snippets of code based on what you've just written (this is something that professional developer uses every day!).

 When you see the option for what you were trying to type, press **Enter** to insert it... rather than typing it entirely.